 Personal injuries can lay a heavy burden on the victim and their family.
 These accidents are often not accidents, but the result of neglectful and reckless behavior.
-If you were injured because of someone else’s negligence, you may be able to seek compensation.
+If you were injured because of someone else’s negligence, you may be able to seek compensation, and a Fair Lawn personal injury lawyer can help.

-A Fair Lawn personal injury lawyer can fight for your case.
-Call Maggiano, DiGirolamo & Lizzi P.C. at (201) 585-9111 for a free consultation.
+A personal injury lawyer can fight for your case.
+Call Maggiano, DiGirolamo & Lizzi P.C. at (201) 585-9111 for a FREE consultation.
 Review your rights and any compensation you may be entitled to seek as soon as possible.

 Your Injuries May Be Compensable